-About the School of Computing and Mathematics
+About the School of Computer Science and Mathematics

 We currently offer undergraduate programmes (BSc) in Computer Science, Data Science and Mathematics, postgraduate programmes (MSc) in Computer Science and MComp, MSci and MMath four-year undergraduate programmes in Computer Science, Data Science and Mathematics.

-Computing and Mathematics are well-established disciplines at Keele University.
+Computer Science and Mathematics are well-established disciplines at Keele University.
 We have highly-rated research in a number of areas, including computational neuroscience, software engineering, evolutionary systems, machine learning and computational intelligence, fluid dynamics and acoustics, solid dynamics and elasticity, biomechanics and biomedical engineering, pure mathematics, and statistics.

 The Mathematics department specialises in a wide variety of branches of mathematics, together with a number of postgraduate students and researchers.